lnthach/Mr-SEQL/README.md

 <img src="figs/sax_demo.png" width="680" height="350" />
 </p>

 SAX is a transformation method to convert a numeric vector to a symbolic representation, i.e., a sequence of symbols from a predefined alphabet *a*.
-SAX first computes the Piecewise Aggregate Approximation (PAA) of a time series in the time domain and then transforms this approximation to a symbolic representation.
+SAX first computes the Piecewise Aggregate Approximation (PAA) of a time series in the time domain,  then transforms this approximation to a symbolic representation.

 PAA reduces a time series of length L to a vector of length *l* (*l* < *L* is also the length of the symbolic sequence) by dividing the time series into equal segments.
 Each segment is then replaced with its mean value.